la2050/archive/_projects/2016/live-unlimited-with-mdas-summer-camp.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  Kids with muscular dystrophy, spinal muscular atrophy and related life-threatening diseases face daily challenges that often make “just being a kid” difficult.
+MDA Summer Camp gives kids ages 6-17 the freedom to be kids with others who are just like them during a life-changing week of fun and friendship.
+Through the magic of summer camp, MDA offers a world of possibilities to campers — from swimming and horseback riding to zip-lining, adaptive sports and camp dances.
 project_impact: >-
   ["Healthcare access","Residents receiving coordinated healthcare services","Prevalence of adverse childhood experiences"]